SeriousRasCode/SeriousRasCode/README.md

-# 👋 Hi, I'm Tedros Zion
+# 👋 Hi, I'm Tedros Teshome

 🎓 Software Engineering Student at **Jimma Institute of Technology**
 💻 Passionate about building **Android** and **Web** applications